AureaFlamma/AureaFlamma/README.md

 # 👋 Hello :)

 My name's Philip.
 I'm a full stack software developer.
 Artistic by nature, I have a passion for creating stunning and accesible designs.
 As a keen problem-solver I love solving problems, whether on the front- or the backend.
-Backend and data are another passion of mine, in line with the interest in statistics I took away from my degree in Psychology.</br>
+Backend and data are another passion of mine, in line with the interest in statistics I took away from my degree in Psychology.
+I have just finished [School of Code](www.schoolofcode.com) bootcamp where I spent 16 weeks pair-programming in agile teams and delivering software!</br>
 </br>
 Make sure to check out my [portfolio website](https://www.philip-kaminski.tech/) and download <a href="./assets/PK_CV.pdf" target=”_blank”>My CV</a>.
 </br>